 Where the data importer subcontracts its obligations under the Clauses, with the consent of the

 data exporter, it shall do so only by way of a written agreement with the subprocessor which

 imposes the same obligations on the subprocessor as are imposed on the data importer under

 the Clauses.
-Where the subprocessor fails to fulfil its data protection obligations under such
+Where the subprocessor fails to fulfill its data protection obligations under such

 written agreement the data importer shall remain fully liable to the data exporter for the

 performance of the subprocessor’s obligations under such agreement.

 2. The prior written contract between the data importer and the subprocessor shall also provide for

 a third-party beneficiary clause as laid down in Clause 3 for cases where the data subject is not